romkatv/powerlevel10k/README.md

 ##### status

-This segment shows the return code of the last command, and the presence of any background jobs.
-By default, this segment will always print, but you can customize it to only print if there is an error or a forked job by setting the following variable in your `~/.zshrc`.
+This segment shows the return code of the last command.
+By default, this segment will always print, but you can customize it to only print if there is an error by setting the following variable in your `~/.zshrc`.

     POWERLEVEL9K_STATUS_VERBOSE=false